History of the Jews in Portugal: Before Portugal

+History

 Medieval Era

-King Afonso I of Portugal entrusted Yahia Ben Yahi III with the post of supervisor of tax collection and nominated him the first Chief-Rabbi of Portugal (a position always appointed by the King of Portugal).
+Christian Portugal achieved victory over the Muslims in the Reconquest of the peninsula, with King Afonso I of Portugal becoming monarch of the newly independent region.
+Afonso entrusted Yahia Ben Yahi III with the post of supervisor of tax collection and nominated him the first Chief-Rabbi of Portugal (a position always appointed by the King of Portugal).
 Jewish communities had been established prior to these years, an example of Jewish expansion can be seen in the town of Leiria founded by King Afonso I in 1135.
 The importance of the Jewish population to the development of the urban economy can be inferred from charters Afonso granted in 1170 to the non-Christian merchants living in Lisbon, Almada, Palmela and Alcacer.
 These charters guaranteed the Jewish minorities in the towns freedom of worship and the use of traditional law-codes.
 King Sancho I continued to honor these charters by protecting the Jewish community from rioting crusaders in 1189 by forcibly removing them from Lisbon.
 The importance of the Jewish community in the economy of Portugal can be inferred from the punishment against those who robbed merchant men, robbing either Muslim, Christian, and Jew was of equal severity.
 King Sancho I of Portugal continued his father's policy, making Jose Ibn-Yahya, the son of Yahia Ben Rabbi, High Steward of the Realm.
 The clergy, however, invoking the restrictions of the Fourth Council of the Lateran, brought considerable pressure to bear against the Jews during the reign of King Dinis I of Portugal, but the monarch maintained a conciliatory position.

+The Faro Pentateuch, printed in 1487, was the first printed book published in Portugal.
+It was printed in Hebrew, and published by a Jew, Samuel Gacon, who had fled from the Spanish Inquisition.

 Until the 15th century, some Jews occupied prominent places in Portuguese political and economic life.
 For example, Isaac Abrabanel was the treasurer of King Afonso V of Portugal.
 Many also had an active role in the Portuguese culture, and they kept their reputation of diplomats and merchants.
 By this time, Lisbon and Évora were home to important Jewish communities.

-The Inquisition had been established in Spain in 1478 to repress heresy, especially among the many Jews who were suspected to secretly practice their old faith.
-After the conquest of Granada, the Spanish crown had ordered the expulsion of the Jewish population, many Spanish Jews fled to Portugal.
+After the January 1492 fall of the last Islamic kingdom of Granada, the Catholic Monarchs of Spain issued a decree in March 1492, forcing Jews in Spain to either convert immediately to Christianity or leave Spain.
+Many fled to the kingdom of Portugal, whose monarch was more tolerant of a Jewish presence there.
 Portugal was the destination of most Jews who chose to leave Spain after their expulsion in 1492.
-Around 100,000 Jews had decided to move to the neighboring Kingdom of Portugal, a minor Jewish population was already residing in Portugal.
+Around 100,000 Spanish Jews had decided to move to the neighboring Kingdom of Portugal, a minor Jewish population was already residing in Portugal.